-✓ FIFTH WORKSHOP FOR STUDENTS: We build mutual relationships through proper communication Workshop title: We build relationships with each other through proper communication Aim of the workshop: It is important for the student to understand how important it is to use proper communication in relation to other children.
-Outcomes: The student will use I messages in relation to other students .
-Working methods: Students sit in a circle and communicate with each other according to the instructions and exercises from the workshop .
-Required resources: Associates: Class teacher and pedagogue Duration: One class period
+WORKSHOP FOR STUDENTS: Building Relationships with Each Other through Communication Workshop title: Building relationships with each other through proper communication Aim of the workshop: It is important for the student to understand how important it is to use proper communication in relation to other children.
+Outcomes: The student will use I messages in relation to other students.
+Working methods: Talk, demonstration Required resources: - Associates: Class teacher and pedagogue Duration: One class period